 3308.2 Prefire plans.
 The fire prevention program superintendent shall develop and maintain an approved prefire plan in cooperation with the fire chief.
 The fire chief and the fire code official shall be notified of changes affecting the utilization of information contained in such prefire plans.

-In a corporate culture of safety, the use of Blazemark by clients would reduce losses as a result of an event, e.g. fire, leak, by enabling mitigating control steps to be taken as well as to comply with fire code requirements.
-Also the use of Blazemark by Linde clients would reduce event occurrences by enabling management of mitigating steps, e.g. actively manage risk by monitoring maintenance, using the tool for table top drills, hands on training, etc.
+In a corporate culture of safety, the use of Blazemark by clients would reduce losses as a result of an event (e.g. fire, leak) by enabling mitigating control steps to be taken and to comply with fire code requirements.